khalladay/khalladay.github.com/all/blog/_posts/2013-08-13-Coloured-Shadows.md

 title: Multi Coloured Shadows In Unity
 ---

-Update: I've posted a tutorial on how to get coloured shadows working in your project.
-Check it out [here](http://kylehalladay.com/all/blog/2014/05/16/Coloured-Shadows-In-Unity.html)
+**UPDATE&#58; I've posted a tutorial on how to get coloured shadows working in your project.
+Check it out [here](http://kylehalladay.com/all/blog/2014/05/16/Coloured-Shadows-In-Unity.html)**

 Lately, in my (precious little) free time, I've been working on a custom shadow receiver system which will give me greater control over the appearance of soft shadows in Unity.
 On the surface, it sounds like a fun project.
 It gets slightly more insane when you take into account that i had never so much as written my own shadow map system before starting this.
 Crawling is boring, I tend to jump (metaphorical) cliffs and hope that I figure out flying, running, landing, and crawling by the time I hit ground.